Flaming June (painting Flaming June by Frederic Lord Leighton)

 Another message arrived.
 I know you’re there, please talk to me.
 I am so lonely and nobody will explain.
 You have come to visit me, so tell me, what is homosexuality and why is it wrong?

 James began to sweat.
-He had the strange feeling that someone else was tracking him hacking into the system and was trying to work out who he was, trying to compromise him and perhaps blackmail him.
+He had the strange feeling that someone else was tracking him hacking into the system and was trying to work out who he was, trying to compromise, perhaps blackmail him.
 Could he simply tiptoe away, leave no mark – was he even traceable, he had not changed anything, had only been snooping.
 Was this Matthew playing a game with him?
 He wouldn’t put it past him.
 It could not be Assad, that man was boring.

 You’re asking the wrong man, he finally typed.
 There, that would shut him up.